Adamp799/GLiNER2_synthetic_data/README.md

 - `notebook.ipynb` — Demonstration and fine-tuning notebook:
   - Single-task examples for all four GLiNER2 task types.
   - Multi-task examples where outputs from multiple types are merged into one `output` dict.
+  - Demonstration of LLM-backed modes.
   - Fine-tuning of `fastino/gliner2-base-v1` on a balanced, deduplicated synthetic sentiment dataset.
   - Evaluation of both the base and fine-tuned models on an independently generated held-out set.
-- `design.md` — Design write-up covering task inference, multi-task composition, diversity, label balance, architecture trade-offs, and limitations.
+- `design.md` — Design write-up covering task inference, multi-task composition, example generation, label balance, architecture trade-offs, and limitations.
 - `research_engineer.md` — Technical assessment specification.
 - `requirements.txt` — Runtime dependencies.